Yujian-Fu/NeST/README.md

 Million-scale dataset SIFT100M, GIST1M can be acquried from http://corpus-texmex.irisa.fr/

 Usage:
-See readme file in NeST directory.
+See readme file in BillionScaleSearch directory.